Pneumococcal Vaccine

 • Diabetes mellitus

-For above mentioned medical conditions CDC suggests:
+For the above-mentioned medical conditions, the CDC suggests:

 High-risk medical conditions are listed below: